SimpleDataLabsInc/prophecy-docs/docs/SQL/extensibility/gem-builder/gem-builder.md

 #### Column selector

 You can use the column selector property if you want to select the columns from UI and then highlight the used columns using the `onChange` function.
+The function defines the changes that you want to apply to the Gem properties once changes have been made from the UI.
+For example, in the reformat component provided by Prophecy, based on the columns used on the expression table `onChange` highlights the columns used on the input schema.

 It is recommended to try out this dialogue code in Gem builder UI and see how each of these elements looks in UI.

 ### Validation